SPDLDaemon/spdl-docs-master/docs/content/Tools/KiCad/_index.md

 | PCB Calculator | Calculator for components, track width, electrical spacing, color codes, and more... | None |
 | Pl Editor | Page layout editor | *.kicad_wks |

-{{< figure src="/docs/images/KiCad-home.png" caption="KiCad basic window.
-The icon row from left to right corresponds to Eeschema (schematic and component editors), Pcbnew ( board and footprint editors), GerbView, Bitmap2Component, PCB Calculator, and Pl Editor." >}}

 The file extension list is not complete and only contains a subset of the files that KiCad supports.
 It is useful for the basic understanding of which files are used for each KiCad application.
 KiCad can be considered mature enough to be used for the successful development and maintenance of complex electronic boards.

+{{< figure src="/docs/images/KiCad-home.png" caption="KiCad basic window.
+The icon row from left to right corresponds to Eeschema (schematic and component editors), Pcbnew ( board and footprint editors), GerbView, Bitmap2Component, PCB Calculator, and Pl Editor." >}}

+{{% notice note %}}
+This tutorial is written using KiCad 5.0.0 on Windows 10.
+While significant changes are unlikely, be aware that small details may change if your install is different.
+{{% /notice %}}

 KiCad does not present any board-size limitation and it can easily handle up to 32 copper layers, up to 14 technical layers and up to 4 auxiliary layers.
 KiCad can create all the files necessary for building printed boards, Gerber files for photo-plotters, drilling files, component location files and a lot more.